efornara/frt/doc/Compile.md

 but enabling it allows you to use `-j 4` and leave the compilation unattended.

-Compiling godot-2.1.4-stable + FRT from scratch on a non-overclocked Raspberry Pi 2 running Raspbian jessie should take about one hour.
+Compiling godot-3.1-stable + FRT from scratch on a non-overclocked Raspberry Pi 3 running Raspbian jessie should take about one hour.

+## Compile Godot (FRT) to run on a PC

 On some Linux systems, FRT can run on a desktop.
+This can be useful to test the ES 2.0 rendering pipeline directly on a PC.
-Intel IGP are known to work.
-Compile it with:
+Intel IGPs are known to work.
+Just repeat the steps above from your Linux PC and build FRT without setting the architecture:

-	$ scons platform=frt target=release use_llvm=yes -j 4
+	$ scons platform=frt target=release -j 8

-The `use_llvm=yes` option is needed when compiling release / release\_debug targets with Godot 2.1.x. on a recent GCC (6+).

 ## Cross compile (QEMU)